 What size pot?
 Speaking of the pot: you can fit two 1-1/4 pounders in an 8-quart pot but I wouldn’t go any bigger with that size pot.
 If you’re cooking more than two, you’ll either need a second pot or you’ll need to cook them in batches.
 And if you’re cooking for a larger group, look for a proper lobster pot – we like this 12-quart big boy from Calphalon.

-Boil or Steam?
 We are purists: we prefer the full immersion “boiling” method.
+Wondering how to boil lobster?
 The process is simple: amply salt the water (think salty seawater), bring to a rolling boil, firmly grasp the lobster behind the claws, then quickly plunge claws-first into the water (and please, please learn from the B man’s example and leave the rubber bands on the claws).
 If needed, use a spoon or tongs to make sure their tail fully submerges.

 At this point in the program I need to dispel a few myths: we have cooked dozens and dozens of lobsters, and not once have we heard a lobster “screaming” as it went into the pot.
 The fact is lobsters have no vocal cords; there’s a small chance you’ll hear some steam escaping their shell cavity as it heats up.?
 While we’re on this topic, take comfort in the fact that Lobsters have no brain, and have a very primitive nervous system so they do not feel pain.
 It’s like they were designed for us to eat.
 Oh wait, they were!
 Come to mama!!

 How long to boil lobster?